 Solo travel doesn’t mean that you have to travel on your own completely.
 Tours are a great idea for those who want to visit somewhere but don’t have time to plan the trip or don’t want to, people who want to see a lot in a smaller amount of time and travel with pre-made friends as a solo travel group.

 I’ve done a few organised tours and I’ve loved all of them!
 I’ve travelled with Travel Talk Tours who are great for European Trips with a more budget focus.
-Contiki are great offering high quality trips all over the world and most recently I travelled with The Dragon Trip around China and they also offer tours to other places in Asia.
+Contiki is great for offering high-quality trips all over the world and most recently I travelled with The Dragon Trip around China and they also offer tours to other places in Asia.

 If you have 2 weeks annual leave you could do a week on a tour and a week on your own.
 If you’re starting a backpacking trip for a few months you could start on a tour and then carry on your own having met some people and got a feel for travel in the area of the world you’re in.